-We took a break from the heat this weekend and slipped into Amherst Cinema to see 20 Feet From Stardom.
+The highlight of what I saw of last night’s Oscars was Darlene Love singing “His Eye Is on the Sparrow” as she joined the makers of 20 Feet From Stardom to accept the Academy Award for Best Documentary.
+I saw the film last summer at Amherst Cinema, and here’s what I wrote.
 Morgan Neville’s powerful documentary runs the emotional gamut in focusing on the lives of backup singers Darlene Love, Merry Clayton, Claudia Lennear, Lisa Fischer, Tata Vega, Judith Hill, and others who’ve made their mark on recordings by Ray Charles, Ike & Tina Turner, The Rolling Stones, Otis Redding, Joe Cocker, George Harrison, Tom Jones, Bruce Springsteen, Michael Jackson, Sting, and countless others.
 As Love asserts, backups often sing the hooks and harmonies that make these tunes hits, and it’s their parts that listeners tend to sing along with and remember best.
 For that alone, they should be better known.

 (Darlene Love, Tata Vega, Merry Clayton, Judith Hill, and Lisa Fischer)